MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-with-travel-time.md

 # Schedule with travel time

-Field Service organizations often travel to their customers' locations to perform preventative maintenance, inspections, repairs, and other types of service and rely on Dynamics 365 for Field Service to manage field technicians' routes to multiple customer sites each day.
+Field Service organizations often perform preventative maintenance, inspections, repairs, and other types of service at their customers' locations by having field technicians travel to multiple customer sites each day, and rely on Dynamics 365 for Field Service to manage locations and routes.
 This makes understanding and minimizing travel time crucial for the field service organization's success.

-Using Bing Maps API by default, Dynamics 365 for Field Service calculates the driving travel time and distance as field technicians travel:
+Using Bing Maps API by default, Field Service calculates the driving travel time and distance as field technicians travel:

 1. from their personal address to a work order location
 2. from a company address to a work order location